openstack/barbican-specs/specs/template.rst

 Dependencies
 ============

-* Include specific references to specs and/or blueprints in nova, or in other projects, that this one either depends on or is related to.
+* Include specific references to specs and/or blueprints in barbican, or in other projects, that this one either depends on or is related to.

-* If this requires functionality of another project that is not currently used by Nova (such as the glance v2 API when we previously only required v1), document that fact.
+* If this requires functionality of another project that is not currently used by Barbican document that fact.

 * Does this feature require any new library dependencies or code otherwise not included in OpenStack?
 Or does it depend on a specific version of library?